When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 It’s called the introductory or promo price.

-So when you’re about to purchase hosting from any web host, look for the actual renewal fee based on your contract length.
+So, when purchasing hosting from any web host, look for the actual renewal fee based on your contract length.

 And what other Hosting features are included in your plan?

-Compare hosting plans from different web hosts to see which is the most affordable based on your website needs.
+Compare hosting plans from different web hosts to see which is the most affordable based on your website’s needs.

 The information you provide through this blog is helpful for me.
 As I am a website designer, so it helps me a lot.
 The words you use to describe WordPress, that is amazing.
 Thank You.